torik42/YaLafi/README.md

 if you would like to have added something.

 **Summary.**
-This Python (at least version 3.6) package extracts plain text from LaTeX documents.
+This Python package extracts plain text from LaTeX documents.
 The software may be integrated with a proofreading tool and an editor.
 It provides
 - mapping of character positions between LaTeX and plain text,